 Our analysis of direct democracy can, we think, be extended to almost any set of political institutions while still retaining much of its explanatory and predictive value.
 We shall discuss this extension in Chapter 15, but now we shall proceed to analyze the operation of decision-making rules in terms of simple models involving individual participation in collective choices at the operational level.
 We shall occasionally refer to the action of legislative assemblies which seems to conform to the implications of our analysis.
-In one sense, these phenomena confirm the hypothesis that our model is of general relevance.1
+In one sense, these phenomena confirm the hypothesis that our model is of general relevance.
+1

-The Time Sequence of Collective Decisions
+The Time Sequence Of Collective Decisions

 Perhaps the most distinctive feature of our models, in comparison with other analyses of collective choice-making, is the central place assigned to the plurality of collective decisions over time.
-The analysis is not designed to explain
+The analysis is not designed to explain the operation of decision-making rules on single, isolated issues.

-1. Our approach is fundamentally different in this respect from that employed by Downs.
-He also adopts an "economic" approach to democratic process, but, instead of starting at the individual level, he starts with two-party representative democracy and analyzes the political process in terms of the attempts of governments to maximize voter support.
-See Anthony Downs, An Economic Theory of Democracy (New York: Harper and Bros., 1957). the operation of decision-making rules on single, isolated issues.
 The analytical problem posed is that of examining comparative rules for choice as these apply to many decisions spread over "time."
 Any rule must be analyzed in terms of the results it will produce, not on a single issue, but on the whole set of issues extending over a period of conceptually finite length.